Knartzpirat/JLC2KiCad_lib-GUI/README.md

     └── My_symbol_lib.kicad_sym
 ```

 Most of those arguments are optional.
-The only required argument is the JLCPCB part #.
+The only required argument is the JLCPCB part # and the path of library folder.

 The JLCPCB part # is found in the part info section of every component in the JLCPCB part library.

-By default, the library folder will be created in the execution directory.
-You can specify an absolute path with the -dir option.

 ## Dependencies